-It’s a difficult break when the time comes, but as a human, that’s my goal: a child who will always be my little girl.
-To the rest of the world however, she will be a strong, courageous woman capable of both standing up for what is right, but also apologizing when she’s wrong.
+It’s a difficult break when the time comes, but as a human, that’s my goal: a child who will always be my little girl, but also she will be a strong, courageous woman capable of both standing up for what is right, yet also capable of apologizing when she’s wrong.

 Let me repeat that: a dog is allowed to ask questions, and to challenge the answers you have given them.

 The key is that you have the right to stand firm in your answer.
-For instance, Sparta’s main question, as I’ve stated in an many posts, has to do with other dogs.
-She perceives them as a threat.
-Her question is usually, “Should I kill it before it kills me?”.
+For instance, Sparta’s main question, as I’ve stated in an many posts, had to do with other dogs.
+She perceived them as a threat.
+Her question was usually, “Should I kill it before it kills me?”.

 Look at it from a human perspective.
-I recently bought a new house, and did a 100% gut and remodel of the interior.
+I bought a new house a few years ago, and did a 100% gut and remodel of the interior.
 During the process, I was convinced that I wanted hardwood floors.
 I love the look, the feel and just the vibe of hardwood.
 My husband, on the other hand, suggested tile floors.